bhklab/handbook/docs/disciplines/Data_Science/Data_Curation/IO_Clinical_Trial_Curation/index.md

 Generally, an overall process of the curation follows the steps outlined below:

 1. **Download source data**: Download data from publications or data repositories.
-The source data can be in various formats such as an Excel file, CSV or TXT.
+The source data can be in various formats such as an Excel file, CSV, or TXT.
 2. **Process raw molecular data, if available**: The RNA-seq processing from raw FASTQ is outlined on the [RNAseq raw processing page](https://collaborate.uhnresearch.ca/confluence/display/BHKLabPRC/RNA+seq+raw+processing).
 3. **Add annotations**: Ensure that genes, tissues and treatments are annotated with metadata available from external source and lab standardized columns.
 4. **Create RangedSummarizedExperiment or SummarizedExperiment (SE) object**: For the molecular data, we prefer RangedSummarizedExperiment as it is compatible with [GenomicRanges R package](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html).